(Corrects company name in 7th paragraph for story that moved earlier.)

 Investors bought shares of companies tied to economic growth, sending material, energy and industrial stocks percent higher among S&P 500 groups.
 Alcoa Inc. added 0.6 percent to $8.62.

 Colgate-Palmolive increased 0.5 percent to $115.96.
-The maker (CL) of Irish Spring soap and Ajax house cleaners approved a two-for-one stock split and boosted its dividend 9.7 percent.
+The maker (CL:US) of Irish Spring soap and Ajax house cleaners approved a two-for-one stock split and boosted its dividend 9.7 percent.

 Smithfield Foods Inc. rallied 9.5 percent to $24.43.
 The pork producer posted third-quarter adjusted earnings of 58 cents a share, topping the average analyst estimate of 50 cents.